diverso-lab/fm_montecarlo/README.md

     ### Note about randomness in Monte Carlo methods
-    The underlying principle of operation of the Monte Carlo methods is to use randomness to solve problems.
+    The underlying principle of operation of Monte Carlo methods is to use randomness to solve problems.
     Our framework relies on the Python [`random`](https://docs.python.org/3/library/random.html#module-random) module, concretely we use the `choice`, `shuffle`, and `sample` methods to implement the *selection* and *simulation* steps of the MCTS method, as well as the possible successors of the *states* and possible *actions* of the problems.
     To provide reproducibility in our framework, we use a random *seed* initialized at the beginning of the experiment.

     However, the `random` module is not the only source of randomness in our framework.
 The MCTS method highly works with data structures (e.g., the search tree) that do not maintain the order of the states (e.g., sets, maps, or dictionaries).
 For instance, in a configuration of a feature model, the order of the features is irrelevant.
-    Using those structures does not guarantee reproducibility when using methods like `random.choice`.
+    Using those structures does not guarantee obtaining identical results when using methods like `random.choice`.
     Moreover, states in our framework can represent features, configurations of the feature model, or even feature models like in the reverse engineering problem.
 Maintaining a total order for those concepts is not straightforward.
 For example, defining when a feature model is lesser than others is not trivial.
 This change also impacts, and significatively degrades the performance of the solution because it requires continuously sorting the collections or using inefficient sorted data structures, which Monte Carlo methods do not really need.
 That is, there is an important trade-off between performance and reproducibility when dealing with Monte Carlo methods and randomness that should be considered.

     To alleviate these issues and provide maximum reproducibility, we have modified our framework to use *sorted* data structures in all cases, defining when necessary a total order between the states.